-In addition to the University’s sick, vacation, personal and leave of absence policies Elon has developed a Temporary Continuity of Work/Instruction Plan to further support faculty and staff employees who may need to be temporarily away from campus due to COVID-19 illness or closures during Fall 2021.
+In addition to the University’s sick, vacation, personal and leave of absence policies Elon has developed a Temporary Continuity of Work/Instruction Plan to further support faculty and staff employees who may need to be temporarily away from campus due to COVID-19 illness or closures.
+Elon’s Continuity of Work Policy for faculty and staff will remain for as long as quarantine and isolation protocols are in place.
 This plan may not be appropriate for all university employees, and it is only intended for short-term, temporary use for the following instances:

 • Quarantine or isolation due to a COVID-19 exposure or positive test result

 • Caring for an immediate family member’s illness related to COVID-19

 • Remaining at home due to a daycare or school closure related to COVID-19

 Any faculty or staff who is approved to alter their current work schedule or work away from campus for a temporary period of time is expected to comply with all relevant university policies and guidance and to remain in regular contact with their supervisor/department chair as if on campus.

 After the initial work of contacting health care providers and ensuring plans are in place for illness and care, employees should notify their immediate supervisor/department chair and Human Resources to receive guidance on next steps and for questions about appropriate resources and supports.
 This plan does not replace any other leave options available to Elon employees.
 Any university employee who anticipates being away from campus for more than 80 hours (staff) or 10 business days (faculty) due to COVID-19 should contact the Office of Human Resources.